You will need some support to help you manage your illness.

 Family, friends and your healthcare team can support you.
-Group counselling and support groups can also help you feel less alone.
+Group counselling and support groups can also help.

 COPD Support Ireland